How design for biodiversity can be applied in real urban contexts across Aotearoa, across a range of project types, scales, and conditions.

 What this strategy does

-• Treats stormwater close to the source using soil, plants, and microbial processes
+Treats stormwater close to the source using soil, plants, and microbial processes; reduces pollutant loads entering streams while integrating vegetation into the urban fabric.

 Context